School of Medicine

 Professor of Biomedical Data Science, of Genetics and, by courtesy, of Biology

-Bio Helio Costa, PhD, is a geneticist with a background in genomics, molecular biology, oncology, and bioinformatics.
+Bio Helio Costa, PhD, is a geneticist with expertise in genomics, molecular biology, oncology, and bioinformatics.
 He is currently an Instructor within the Departments of Pathology and Biomedical Data Science at Stanford Medical School.
 Dr. Costa's research utilizes next-generation sequencing to develop new genome and transcriptome profiling methods with the goal of translating these tools to clinical diagnostic tests for implementation at Stanford Health Care.
 His research group is also interested in developing data science and machine learning methods to model and predict clinical outcomes and aid in clinical decision support.
 He is the founding director of the Stanford Clinical Data Science Fellowship where post-doctoral fellows engage in interdisciplinary clinical research and embed in health care workflows learning, building and deploying real-world health data solutions in the Stanford Health Care system.
 Additionally, he is an Attending Geneticist, and Assistant Lab Director of the Molecular Genetic Pathology Laboratory for Stanford Health Care.
 Dr. Costa received his BS in Genetics from University of California, Davis, his PhD in Genetics from Stanford University School of Medicine, and his ABMGG Clinical Molecular Genetics and Genomics fellowship training from Stanford University School of Medicine.

 Mark R. Cullen, MD